CUBRID/cubrid-manual/en/install.rst

 **Application Compatibility**

-*   Applications that use JDBC, PHP or CCI APIs from 2008 R4.1 or higher version of CUBRID can access the CUBRID 10.2 database.
-However, you must link the CUBRID 10.2 library or use the driver to use the added/improved features of JDBC, PHP or CCI interfaces.
+*   Applications that use JDBC, PHP or CCI APIs from 2008 R4.1 or higher version of CUBRID can access the CUBRID 11.0 database.
+However, you must link the CUBRID 11.0 library or use the driver to use the added/improved features of JDBC, PHP or CCI interfaces.
 In order to use :ref:`timezone-type` which are introduced as 10.0, users should upgrade drivers.

-*   Old driver versions connecting to CUBRID 10.2 server interpret a JSON type column as Varchar.
+*   Drivers lower version than 10.2 interpret JSON type columns as Varchar.

 *   Note that query results may differ from those given in the earlier version because new reserved words have been added, and the specifications for some queries have been changed.